guidominguesnk/scss-boilerplate/README.md

 ```

 **Padding Utility** `padding.scss`
-This mixin collection provides a versatile set of utility mixins for handling padding properties.
-It allows you to easily set padding values for all sides, individual sides, or both horizontal and vertical paddings.
+This collection streamlines the application of padding properties with utility mixins, allowing for easy adjustment of padding values for all sides, individual sides, or both horizontal and vertical paddings.
 ```scss
 .element {
   @include p(4);